-Connect With The Right People
+Connect with The Right People

 The most important objective with job hunting is to connect with the people who can make the decision to hire you, which is a person who is one or two levels above you.

-Contact The Company Directly
+Contact the Company Directly

 Finally, you can call the company and ask them who makes the hiring decisions for the position you are applying for.
 Of course, there is no guarantee that the “gatekeeper” on the other end of the phone will provide that information, but if you cannot identify the decision makers from the methods previously outlined then this may be a last resort that may prove fruitful.

 Connecting with the people who can actually offer you a job is the only way you are going to get hired.
 Targeting the specific hiring managers at the companies you apply for is a very powerful strategy that will distinguish you from the masses of applicants who simply apply to dozens of jobs online and cross their fingers hoping for a call-back.